WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 ### Enabling

-To be able to use `CacheInclude` from your templates, and to be able to have caches cleared from DataObject writes.
-Add the `InvalidationExtension` like so:
+To  be able to invalidate caches from DataObject writes, add the `InvalidationExtension`:

 1. Create a config file `mysite/_config/caching.yml`
 2. Add the following to the yml file